It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Most common curcumin supplement ingredients

-Many of these products provide no benefit to you however, with some manufacturers no doubt banking on you seeing the word “turmeric” and the familiar orange-yellow powder and figuring they’re all about the same as far as quality goes.
+However, many of these products provide no benefit to you, with some manufacturers no doubt banking on you seeing the word “turmeric” and the familiar orange-yellow powder and figuring you’ll think all turmeric capsules are about the same as far as quality goes.

-Well, after reading this article you’ll easily tell the difference between an effective curcumin supplement and a piece of crap, and thus avoid throwing good money down the drain.
+Well, after reading this article you’ll easily tell the difference between a high quality turmeric supplement and a piece of crap, and thus avoid throwing good money down the drain.

 😉

-Let’s start by going over the three most common ingredients you’re likely to come across in anything being marketed as a turmeric curcumin supplement.
+Let’s start by going over the three most common ingredients you’re likely to come across in anything being marketed as a turmeric curcumin.

 Two of these are absolutely essential must-haves — in sufficient quantity too — in order for the supplement to have any chance of providing you benefits.